AMWA-TV/bcp-004-02/docs/Sender Capabilities.md

 The metadata attribute `urn:x-nmos:cap:meta:preference` enables the Sender to indicate its preference between the listed Constraint Sets.

-A Controller MAY use Sender preference, for example, to assist the user in choosing between multiple Sender operating point.
+A Controller MAY use Sender preference, for example, to assist the user in choosing between multiple Sender operating points.

 The preference is indicated as an integer value in the range from -100 to 100 inclusive.